ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
 It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

 ---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** November 23, 2025

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---